YWCA McLean County Timeline

 1994 – Week Without Violence begins nationally.

-1997 – Wheels to Work is established from a community collaboration looking at barriers to work for low-income residents.
+1997 – Wheels to Work is established from a community collaboration looking at barriers faced by low-income residents to work.
 The YWCA begins providing transportation on Sundays, helping workers get to their jobs when public transportation isn’t available.

 2002 – YWCA Hershey Road undergoes a second expansion.

 2002 – Stepping Stones, providing 24-hour assistance to victims of sexual assault, takes its first call.

 2002 – Local YWCA leaders work with other YWCAs on the Change Initiative, a grassroots movement to change the structure of the national YWCA organization.

 2006 – The organization changes its name from Young Women’s Christian Association of McLean County to YWCA McLean County.

 2007 – The YWCA adds Medivan service, providing transportation for local residents to and from non-emergency medical appointments.

 2008 – The YWCA McLean County celebrates its 100th anniversary.

 2009 – Becky Hines named YWCA Great Lakes Alliance Region Executive Director.
 Jane Chamberlain named CEO/president.